 Where we are responsible our housing officers manage tenancies, do tenancy sign ups, collect rent, and oversee all housing management issues.
 They are available to meet with tenants and answer any queries regarding their tenancy.
 We also manage the tenancies for some people supported by other service providers.
 Read about housing management here.

 We have a dedicated maintenance team who ensure that all our properties are safe, secure and maintained to a high quality that is sustainable over a long time.
 We have approved contractors, to carry out other works.
-The maintenance team carries out repairs and general maintenance and gives specialist advice on adaptations or specialist equipment required.
+They carry out repairs and give specialist advice on adaptations or specialist equipment required.
+We have approved contractors to carry out other works.